nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

-Utilising hyperthreading (ie: removing the \"\--hint=nomultithread\" sbatch directive and doubling the number of tasks) will give a small speedup on most jobs with less than [8 cores]{.dfn .dictionary-of-numbers}, but also doubles the number of `aa_r_hpc` license tokens required.
+Utilising hyperthreading (ie: removing the \"\--hint=nomultithread\" sbatch directive and doubling the number of tasks) will give a small speedup on most jobs with less than 8 cores, but also doubles the number of `aa_r_hpc` license tokens required.